 And that’s not all.
 Condensed milk acts also as a sweetener,meaning that it is one of the most ideal ingredients for coffee that can come to mind.
 It is both dairy and sweetener all in one.
 This is why Vietnamese iced coffee is so popular and unique: the existence of such a convenient ingredient such as condensed milk makes it possible.

 Texture also plays a big role.
-Condensed milk has an unique texture that is achieved by boiling the milk along with the sugar.
+Condensed milk has a unique texture that is achieved by boiling the milk along with the sugar.
 It is creamy, soft, and thick at the same time and it can make almost any beverage or dessert better.
-Thus, Vietnamese coffee achieves great flavor, sweetness, and great texture with just oneingredient.
+Thus, Vietnamese coffee achieves great flavor, sweetness, and great texture with just one ingredient.

 Condensed milk is so good that there are Vietnamese coffee beverages that are born more of a love of condensed milk than of actual coffee.
 There’s Bạc Xỉu, for example, which is more of a tall glass of condensed milk with a few ounces of coffee.
 It’s just like a latte macchiato, but using delicious condensed milk.

 A true Vietnamese iced coffee will always have the three things that make it Vietnamese: coffee made using a phin filter, robusta beans, and condensed milk to sweeten it.
-Using other brewing methods, other types of coffee, or even any other sort of creamer/sweetener is totally acceptable… but it doesn’t make a Vietnamese iced coffee, rather a “Vietnamese-style” iced coffee.
+Using other brewing methods, other types of coffee, or even any other sort of creamer or sweetener is totally acceptable… but it doesn’t make true Vietnamese iced coffee, rather a “Vietnamese-inspired” iced coffee at best.